iysatp/nltp-rules/Season 19 Rules.md

 ##### *Section V - Removal From Captaincy*
 * (a) Players may be removed from captaincy by the CRC or willfully step down if they are no longer able to handle their responsibilities as a captain.
-* (b) If a captain resigns, they will still be allowed to play for their team, but unable to be traded.
+* (b) If a captain resigns, they will still be allowed to play for their team, but will be ineligible to be traded.
-* (c) In special circumstances, where a captain is removed not by their own choice, the CRC may reassign them to a different team or include them in free agency.
+* (c) In special circumstances, where a captain is removed against their wishes, the CRC may reassign them to a different team or include them in free agency.

 ## Article III - Draft
 ##### *Section I - General Draft Information*